DecisionToolkit/dsntk-rs/server/README.md

 ## Overview

-API server used by other components of [DSNTK](https://github.com/dsntk) project.
+API server used by other components of [Decision Toolkit](https://github.com/dsntk) project.

 ## License